-Because I believe in the power of hand signals, I created these hand signals for school poster sets.
+Because I believe in the power of hand signals, I created these hand signal posters for classroom teachers to display.
 They coordinate with the other items in the Rustic Wood Collection and the Rustic Coastal Collection.
 These printable sets are perfect for every grade and will be one of your best classroom management techniques.

 - I began noticing fewer disruptions and management issues with my “frequent fliers”.
 (You know the ones…the kids whose hands fly up as soon as someone else asks to get a tissue, go to the bathroom, or sharpen a pencil.)